If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 You need to avoid sex or use another type of contraception (like condoms) if you have sex during fertile times

 You will need to be taught natural family planning by a specialist teacher and there can be a cost.
 For further information visit: Fertility UK at www.fertilityuk.org.

-Fertility awareness works by observing and recording your body's different natural signs on each day of your monthly cycle.
-The main signs you have to look at are:
+Fertility awareness works by observing and recording your body’s different natural signs each day of your monthly cycle.
+The main signs are:

 Changes in these fertility indicators can help you to identify your fertile time.
 You can also use fertility monitoring devices which you can buy in a chemist.

 A specialist teacher will show you how to record the signs and explain what you can tell from them.

 Fertility awareness doesn’t mean ‘withdrawal’ (removing the penis before the man comes).

 A menstrual cycle, on average is approximately 28 days (although this can be longer or shorter) and the fertile period lasts for around eight to nine days.

 This is because eggs can live for 24 hours (and there can sometimes be a second egg released after 24 hours) and sperm can also live inside the body for up to seven days, so if you had sex seven days before ovulation you may still become pregnant.

 Fertility awareness must be properly taught.
 Then the instructions must be properly followed or it will be much less effective.